Sir Chris Hoy retired as one of track cycling's greatest having won an incredible 84 world and Olympic medals.

 Hoy won his first world title in Copenhagen on September 26, 2002, in the kilometre time trial.
 He beat Arnaud Tournant of France by just one thousandth of a second.
 Tournant had won the kilo for the previous four years, and was so angered by the narrow defeat that he yanked his medal off as soon as the British national anthem had played and stormed from the podium.

 That gold was followed by another in the team sprint the next day as Jamie Staff started his transition from BMX star to fastest man one in the world.
 Olympic gold arrived two years later in the cauldron of the Athens velodrome, 2004.

 As reigning world champion Hoy was the last to go in the kilometre (the last time it was held in the Olympics), and sitting in the track centre had to watch the three riders ahead of him all break the Olympic record.

 First Shane Kelly (Aus), then Stefan Nimke (Ger), and finally Arnaud Tournant.
 The times got faster and faster and Hoy knew he had to ride a personal best in order to win.
 Hoy’s victory was yet another defeat for Tournant who never did regain his kilo title after that 2002 defeat.

 Out of Hoy’s 80 medals, 48 of them are gold, that’s 68%.
 Of those, 34 are from world cups, 10 from world championships and 4 from Olympics.
 With Hoy showing no sign of slowing that tally is likely to get closer to 90 by the end of August.

-NB: Since this article was printed Sir Chris Hoy won world championships gold in the keirin and bronze in the sprint (Melbourne world track champs, April 2012) taking his tally up to 82.
+NB: Since this article was printed Sir Chris Hoy won world championships gold in the keirin and bronze in the sprint (Melbourne world track champs, April 2012), followed by Olympic gold in the keirin and team sprint taking his tally up to 84.